shonan-releng-mobile/shonan-releng-mobile/2ndbreakout/207/README.md

 	* Have the stakeholders changed?
 	* What is mobile?
 		* Is it something with limited hardware, or bandwidth?
+		* Or is a laptop a mobile device?

 * Clear challenges:
 	* Gate keeper